-Risk factors

-See "Risk Factors" beginning on page S-3 for a discussion of factors that you should consider before buying shares of our common stock.
+Risk factors See "Risk Factors" beginning on page S-3 for a discussion of factors that you should consider before buying shares of our common stock.

-Nasdaq National Market Symbol "CYTK"
+Nasdaq Global Market Symbol CYTK

 Use of Proceeds We intend to use the net proceeds of this offering to fund research and development, including clinical trials of our product candidates, and for general corporate purposes.
-See "Use of Proceeds" on page S-22 of this prospectus supplement.
+See "Use of Proceeds" on page S-23 of this prospectus supplement.

-\ The information above regarding outstanding shares of common stock is based on approximately 30,544,730 shares of common stock outstanding as of January 17, 2006.
-As of September 30, 2005, we had a total of 28,660,743 shares of common stock issued and outstanding.
+The number of shares of common stock outstanding after this offering is based on the number of shares outstanding as of September 30, 2006.
+As of that date, we had 37,793,573 shares of common stock outstanding, excluding: